rayon-rs/rayon/rayon-futures/README.md

 A key concept of the futures.rs library is that of an *executor*.
-The executor is the runtime that first invokes the top-level future (`T_map`, in our example).
+The executor is the runtime that first invokes the top-level future (`F_map`, in our example).
 This is precisely the role that Rayon plays.
-Note that in any futures system there may be many interoperating execturs though.
+Note that in any futures system there may be many interoperating executors though.

-Part of an executors job is to maintain some thread-local storage (TLS) when a future is executing.
+Part of an executor's job is to maintain some thread-local storage (TLS) when a future is executing.
 In particular, it must setup the "current task" (basically a unique integer, although it's an opaque type) as well as an "unpark object" of type